ayuush2006/AI-Lead-Generation-System/Testing/README.md

-This folder contains testing Screenshot and reports.
+This folder contains testing reports it includes
+- Data migration
+- System Testing
+- Security and access Control